fmorenopino/SAAM/README.md

 [![DOI](https://zenodo.org/badge/377461790.svg)](https://zenodo.org/badge/latestdoi/377461790)

 This repository contains the Pytorch implementation of the Spectral Attention Autoregressive Model (SAAM) proposed in the paper 'Deep Autoregressive Models with Spectral Attention'.
+Pre-print is available on arXiv: https://arxiv.org/abs/2107.05984.

 ## Structure.